gen-ie/BOOK2PPT_Honours_2024/README.md

 ### Data
 This folder contains PKL files of paper-slide pairs downloaded from the [DOC2PPT repository](https://drive.google.com/drive/folders/1s2zJ04WZYifZhotRCXpk4OGtCHWXuM0b) for academic papers of the original DOC2PPT dataset.

-**NOTE: Due to the size of the PKL files, only `record_human.pkl` is kept in this repository for evaluation.**
+**NOTE: Due to the large size of the PKL files, only `record_human.pkl` is retained in this repository for evaluation.
+The remaining files can be downloaded from `data_processed.tar.gz` via the link provided and should be stored in the `v1.0` subfolder.**

-Furthermore, it contains json files used to split up both the original dataset and BookSum dataset into training, validation, and testing sets:
+Furthermore, it contains json files in subfolder `v1.0` used to split up both the original dataset and BookSum dataset into training, validation, and testing sets:
 - `train_val_test`: This is the original partitions for DOC2PPT papers.
 - `train_val_test_2`: Similar to the first json file, but only papers from 14 conferences out of 19 are included.
 - `book`: This is a generated json file for partitions of novel chapters.
 Distribution of chapters are randomised.